2014 United States House of Representatives elections in Minnesota

 The 2014 United States House of Representatives elections in Minnesota took place in the U.S. state of Minnesota on November 4, 2014, to elect Minnesota's eight representatives in the United States House of Representatives for two-year terms, one from each of Minnesota's eight congressional districts.
 Primary elections were held on August 12, 2014.

 In these elections, Minnesotans elected their oldest U.S. House delegation across the 80 cycles since statehood, at an average age of 58.8 years: Rick Nolan (age 70), Collin Peterson (70), John Kline (67), Betty McCollum (60), Keith Ellison (51), Tom Emmer (53), Tim Walz (50) and Erik Paulsen (49).

 Overview

 By district

 Results of the 2014 United States House of Representatives elections in Minnesota by district:

 District 1

-DFL incumbent Tim Walz had represented the 1st district since 2007.